 For the 2021 season, La Ciaxa corner (Turn 10) was re-profiled following safety improvements made in conjunction with the FIA and FIM.
 The new design is closer to the orginal corner profile, following a line between the old corner and the much tighter 2004 F1 configuration.
 The change allows for an extension of the run-off area at the turn, thus increasing the safety distance and allowing both car and motorcycles to use the same version.
 It is expected that motorcycle racers will continue to bypass the final chicane at the end of the lap.

 Circuit de Barcelona-Catalunya is located at Montmeló, 25 km north of Barcelona city centre, approx. 40 km from Barcelona Airport and 70 km from Girona Airport.

 Road access to the circuit is good, as it is close to a number of major highways; follow the C-17 road (exit Montmeló), or the AP-7 highway.
 If you choose the AP-7 toll highway, you have several exits to reach the circuit (13, 14 and 15).
 There are 32,000 parking spaces at Circuit de Catalunya, so for most events getting parked should not be an issue.

 There is a good rail link to the circuit; unfortunately, while the line runs parallel to the main grandstand, there is no station at the circuit and Montmeló station is a good 45 minute walk away (and along some pretty busy roads at that).
 On grand prix weekends only, shuttle buses operate to the circuit.
 Trains run evey half hour from Barcelona at weekends, with the journey to Montmeló taking 30 minutes.

-Find the best hotel and flight deals near to Circuit de Barcelona-Catalunya:
+Find the best hotel and room deals near to Circuit de Barcelona-Catalunya: